SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migration.md

 ## Limitations

 * Maximum 20 000 documents can be migrated in one migration job.
 You can select how many documents to migrate per job by creating a document selection.
+If you plan to migrate more than this limit, divide the documents into multiple migration jobs, each within the limit.

 * The process of migrating documents is time-consuming since both the document itself and its metadata needs to be transferred.